CorentinAube/NanoViZer/README.md

 **Mandatory options:**
 1- Specify the alignment file : your_file.bam
+This file should be placed in the 'data' folder.
 2- Specify the genome name use for the mapping.
 If you do not know the name of the genome, enter anything.
 After launching NanoViZer, navigate to the 'data' folder and then to the file 'your_file.bed' that will have been generated.
 The names of all genomes are listed in column 1.
 Please find the name of the genome you wish to study and enter it in box 2 on the homepage.
 3- Specify the size of your genome.